kusamanetwork/userguide/docs/try/validate.md

 When Kusama launches, it will be a Proof-of-Authority network, with nodes run by the Web3 Foundation.
 After having a sufficient _next up_ queue (50-100 validators), the network will upgrade to NPoS and allow validators into the validator set based on their stake.

-**Congratulations!** If you have followed all of these steps, and been selected to be a part of the validator set, you are now running a Kusama validator!
+**Congratulations!** If you have followed all of these steps and been selected to be a part of the validator set, you are now running a Kusama validator!
 If you need help, reach out on the [Kusama forum](https://forum.kusama.network/) or in the [Kusama Validator chat](https://riot.im/app/#/room/#KusamaValidatorLounge:polkadot.builders).

 ## FAQ